cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 outside of work (*GASP*).
 It's easier to grab lunch with an old friend, or - now you don't have to commute - join a club, take a class, go to the gym etc.

-I would also add, deespite having workeed from home almost exclusively, I have a good social relationship with the colleagues in my team and we often meetup virtually in other ways (gaming) or going to the pub for realsies.
+I would also add, despite having worked from home almost exclusively, I have a good social relationship with the colleagues in my team and we often meet up virtually in other ways (gaming) or going to the pub for realsies.

 **Your working environment can be more social, more interesting, and more efficient.
 The choice is yours.**